Tonto Village, Arizona

 Tonto Village is a census-designated place (CDP) in Gila County, Arizona, United States.
-The population was 256 at the 2010 United States Census.
+The population was 256 at the 2010 United States census.

 Geography

 Tonto Village is located in northern Gila County in Thompson Draw, a valley south of the Mogollon Rim.
 It is 1 mi west of Arizona State Route 260, which leads southwest 15 mi to Payson.

 According to the United States Census Bureau, the Tonto Village CDP has a total area of 0.87 km2, all land.

-It includes one restaurant.
+It includes one restaurant, the Double D Bar & Grill.
+The Hellsgate Fire Department Station 22 has moved to its new location at 230 N Fitch Ln, Payson, AZ 85541.
+It now maintains the only cell tower in the village.
 The charter school and church that were previously listed have since closed.
 The Fire Control road that runs through the village is the sole point of access to the Diamond Point Fire Tower.

 Demographics

+Education

+It is in the Payson Unified School District.
+Payson High School is the zoned comprehensive high school.